Vemlidy

 Gilead SciencesAWP

 Vemlidy is a very well-tolerated medication with minimal side effects.
-The most commonly reported side effects are headache, abdominal pain, fatigue, cough, nausea, and back pain.
-Not everyone experiences side effects, and among those who do, approximately only 1% stopped taking Vemlidy.
+The most commonly reported side effects are headache, abdominal pain, fatigue, weakness, nausea and back pain.
+Other, more rarely reported, side effects include rash, excessive gas, and generalized pain and achiness.
+Vemlidy may lead to decreases in bone mineral density (BMD); patients should be monitored for osteoporosis or osteopenia.
 Vemlidy is processed by the kidneys, so there is some risk of decreased kidney function.
 Before starting treatment, patients should have their creatinine clearance (CrCl) assessed.
 Routine monitoring of glucose and protein in the urine and of serum phosphorus should be standard of care, too.
-If you experience any pain in the extremities, persistent or worsening bone achiness/pain, or fractures with or without muscular pain, consult your medical provider immediately.
+If you experience any pain in the extremities, persistent or worsening bone achiness/pain or fractures with or without muscular pain, consult your medical provider immediately.
 Although rare, Vemlidy may lead to lactic acidosis, a buildup of lactic acid in the blood, which could be fatal.
-Signs and symptoms of lactic acidosis include feeling very weak or excessively fatigued, difficulty breathing, stomach pain with nausea and vomiting, feeling cold and chills (especially in arms and legs), dizziness and light-headedness, fast or irregular heartbeat, or unusual muscle pain.
+Signs and symptoms of lactic acidosis include feeling very weak or excessively fatigued, difficulty breathing, stomach pain with nausea and vomiting, feeling cold and chills (especially in arms and legs), dizziness and light-headedness, fast or irregular heartbeat or unusual muscle pain.
 If you experience any of these symptoms contact your medical provider immediately.
 Two liver conditions—hepatomegaly (enlarged liver) or steatosis (fatty liver)—may occur.
-Signs and symptoms of these liver conditions include yellowing of the eyes and/or skin (jaundice), dark colored urine, light colored stools, nausea, loss of appetite, and pain, achiness or tenderness of the liver (lower right side of the belly, below the ribcage and next to the belly button).
+Signs and symptoms of these liver conditions include yellowing of the eyes and/or skin (jaundice), dark colored urine, light colored stools, nausea, loss of appetite and pain, achiness or tenderness of the liver (lower right side of the belly, below the ribcage and next to the belly button).

 Potential Drug Interactions